vikingeducation/assignment_bootstrap_sprint/README.md

 Brennan Fulmer

-Click this link to view as an actual web page: https://brennanfulmer.github.io/Public_Bootstrap_Sprint/
+Click this link to view the current production version as an actual web page: https://brennanfulmer.github.io/Public_Bootstrap_Sprint/

 link to the mockup: